-This course is suitable for: Student advisors and their managers
+This course is suitable for: Student advisers and their managers

 Prerequisite: Attendance at Advice Skills (Learning to Advise Programme)

-The above date is our open programme: this is also available in-house
+The above dates are for our open programme: this is also available in-house

 This new course focuses on what is unique about student advice and places it in the context of other education support services and the wider advice sector.
 The course considers common student advice needs and the issues for advisers.
 It also looks at the implications for planning and delivering effective student-focused services.